Mck-Enterprise-Automation/terraform-provider-github/README.md

 Once the token has been created, it must be exported in your environment as `GITHUB_TOKEN`.

-### GitHub organization
+### GitHub owner
-If you do not have an organization already that you are comfortable running tests against, you will need to [create one](https://help.github.com/en/articles/creating-a-new-organization-from-scratch).
+To run tests involving resources managed by an organization (not an individual GitHub user account), you will need to [create one](https://help.github.com/en/articles/creating-a-new-organization-from-scratch).
 The free "Team for Open Source" org type is fine for these tests.
-The name of the organization must then be exported in your environment as `GITHUB_ORGANIZATION`.
+The name of the organization must then be exported in your environment as `GITHUB_OWNER`.
+If you plan to only run tests affecting resources managed by user accounts, set the `GITHUB_OWNER` variable to the `GITHUB_TEST_USER` you export as described below.

 ### Test repositories
 In the organization you are using above, create the following test repositories: